Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 Edit > Preferences > General > Enable XML Editing (to be able to make advanced configurations)

-Click 'create a new VM' then follow the prompts.
+Click 'create a new VM' then follow the prompts until 'customize configuration before install'